Electronic recycling legislation by state

 Who is covered by the Michigan Electronic Waste Takeback Program

-Households and small business (less than ten employees)
+- Small business (less than ten employees)

 Click here for information regarding Michigan collection sites.

-For information about the Michigan Electronic Waste Takeback Program, visit the Michigan Department of Environment, Great Lakes, and Energy
+For information about the Michigan Electronic Waste Takeback Program, visit the Michigan Department of Environment, Great Lakes, and Energy website.

 The State of Minnesota Electronics Recycling Act (Minnesota Statute 115A.1310 – 115A.1330) requires manufacturers of video display devices (VDD) whose products are sold in the state to collect and recycle covered electronic devices (CEDs) generated by Minnesota consumers to fulfill their recycling obligation.
 A manufacturer’s annual recycling obligation is based on their market share of the total weight of VDDs that was sold to Minnesota households.
 Manufacturers are required to register annually with the Minnesota Pollution Control Agency.